 “Curing” Coeliac Disease

 Individuals who are diagnosed with Coeliac disease always remain sensitive to gluten foods.
 So, in a way, they are never really cured.
 However, this isn’t to say that they can never be healthy.
-A life-long gluten-free diet is the best and most effective way to keep the symptoms of this condition at bay.
+A life-long gluten-free diet is a best and most effective way to keep the symptoms of this condition at bay.
 And if maintained over the period of one’s life, you can live a healthy and happy life without the fear of falling ill.

-A Gluten Free Diet – What’s Right For You?
+A Gluten-Free Diet – What’s Right For You?

 1. Watch Out For The Gluten ‘Red Flags’

-2. Go For Gluten Free Bread Choices
+2. Go For Gluten-Free Bread Choices

 3. Avoid Cookies, Cakes

 This may be an obvious red flag, but most tend to overlook the fact that these sweet goodies are loaded with wheat.
 If you have a sweet tooth, you may have to find alternatives.
-Instead, indulge in marshmallows, chewy treats and hard candies that are gluten free.
+Instead, indulge in marshmallows, chewy treats and hard candies that are gluten-free.